How to Conduct A Customer Experience Mystery Shopper

 If they follow ‘your rules’ – then they can get what they want or what they need.

-But if you read any established Customer experience authority you’ll note how quickly (and powerfully) the topic of emotion comes up – in fact Bruce Temkin argues that more than 50% of the Customer experience is driven by emotion – so how can that be ignored?
+In fact, Bruce Temkin argues that more than 50% of the Customer Experience is driven by emotion — so how can anyone ignore that?

 So in our work designing Customer-experience based Mystery Shopper programs we always talk about emotions.